Access upcoming meeting Agendas, along with archived meeting Minutes and Resolutions for all of CB8's Committees.

 The Rules and Bylaws Committee considers changes to Community Board 8's by-laws.
 Additionally, the committee deals with issues concerning procedures and member's actions and activities.
 The committee meets on an as needed basis.

-The Second Avenue Subway Task Force provides a forum that brings together members of the community and representatives of the MTA and its subcontractors.
-We discuss issues raised by the construction of the new subway - from E. 96th Street to E. 63rd Street.
-Representative of elected officials and city agencies are invited to the meetings.
+The Second Avenue Subway Task Force provided a forum that brought together members of the community and representatives of the MTA and its subcontractors.
+We discussed issues raised by the construction of the new subway - from E. 96th Street to E. 63rd Street.

 The Small Business Committee provides a forum for small business owners, advocates, and community members to discuss the issues and challenges facing small businesses in Community District 8.